7 Remedies For Mosquito Bites In Children

 • Itchy or irritated skin

 • Swelling: When a bite occurs on the upper face, it may cause swelling around the eyes that may last for a couple of days.
-Children between the ages of one to five years may experience swelling that is large and pink in colour.
+Children between the ages of one to five years may experience swelling that is large and pink in color.

-Allergic Reactions and Emergency Symptoms in Children
+Allergic Reactions And Emergency Symptoms In Children

 Allergic reactions from a mosquito bite can vary among children.
 Usually, people who have become desensitized (less sensitive or insensitive to mosquito bite) may not show any observable reaction (1).

 Whereas, others (sensitized) may sometimes present serious reactions to mosquito bites.
-These reactions may include the following ( 2, 3).
+These reactions may include the following (2) (3).

 • Blistering lesions